Gang War (1958 film)

 Gang War is a 1958 American crime film directed by Gene Fowler, Jr. and written by Louis Vittes.
 The film stars Charles Bronson, Kent Taylor, Jennifer Holden, John Doucette, Gloria Henry and Gloria Grey.
 The film was released in July 1958, by 20th Century Fox.

 It was the second of two films Gene Fowler directed with Charles Bronson for Regal Films, the other being Showdown at Boot Hill.

 Writer Vittes and director Fowler later made The Oregon Trail for Regal.

 Plot

-A Los Angeles high-school teacher's problems begin when he happens to witness a gangland killing and agrees to identify the murderers.
-Not realizing this will cause the underworld to retaliate "big time".
+A Los Angeles high-school teacher, Alan Avery, finds himself thrust into a dangerous and life-altering situation when he inadvertently becomes a witness to a brutal gangland murder.
+While walking home one evening, he stumbles upon a violent confrontation between rival gang members that ends in a killing.
+Despite his initial hesitation, Alan decides to cooperate with the authorities and agrees to testify against the perpetrators, believing it to be the right thing to do.

+Unbeknownst to him, this decision sets off a chain of events that puts his life and the lives of those he loves in grave danger.
+The criminal underworld, determined to silence him, begins to target Alan and his family, using intimidation, threats, and violence to dissuade him from testifying.
+As the pressure mounts, Alan must navigate the moral and ethical dilemmas of his choice while trying to protect his wife, Edie, and their future.